git-town/git-town/CONTRIBUTING.md

   - your pull request for the feature that requires the new library should contain the updated `Gopkg.*` files and vendor folder

-## Debugging

-To debug a Go-based Cucumber spec in VSCode:

-- open `main_test.go`
-- in this file, change the path of the test to execute
-- run the `debug a test` configuration in the debugger

 ## Command documentation

 Every Git Town command